2025 Jacqueline Kennedy Onassis Medal Celebration

 The Jacqueline Kennedy Onassis (JKO) Medal is awarded annually to individuals who, through vision, leadership, and philanthropy, have made an extraordinary contribution to New York City.
 The award was originally presented as the President’s Medal in 1952.
 It was renamed in honor of Mrs. Onassis in 1994 to commemorate her partnership with the Municipal Art Society to preserve great architecture in New York City.

-The 2025 JKO Medal Celebration will honor Elizabeth Diller and Annabelle Selldorf, two women whose vision has transformed the built environment of New York City.
+The 2025 JKO Medal Celebration will honor Elizabeth Diller and Annabelle Selldorf, two groundbreaking architects whose vision has transformed the built environment of New York City.

 Monday, October 6